 - Language Training and Test Preparation Courses.
-Selling and marketing expenses for our language training and test preparation courses from our continued operations increased by 24.7% from US\$77.1 million for the fiscal year ended May 31, 2012 to US\$96.1 million for the fiscal year ended May 31, 2013, primarily due to the factors discussed in "-Results of Operations-Fiscal Year Ended May 31, 2013-Operating Costs and Expenses-Selling and Marketing Expenses." - Primary and Secondary School Education.
+Selling and marketing expenses for our language training and test preparation courses from our continued operations increased by 24.7% from US\$77.1 million for the fiscal year ended May 31, 2012 to US\$96.1 million for the fiscal year ended May 31, 2013, primarily due to the factors discussed in "- Results of Operations-Fiscal Year Ended May 31, 2013 Compared to Fiscal Year Ended May 31, 2012-Operating Costs and Expenses-Selling and Marketing Expenses." - Primary and Secondary School Education.
 Selling and marketing expenses for our primary and secondary school education from our continued operations increased by 28.2% from US\$1.3 million for the fiscal year ended May 31, 2012 to US\$1.7 million for the fiscal year ended May 31, 2013, primarily due to an increase in advertisement expenses.